kubedb/docs/docs/guides/qdrant/concepts/autoscaler.md

 #### spec.compute

 `spec.compute` specifies the compute (CPU and memory) autoscaling configuration.
-It contains a `node` sub-section with the following fields:
+It contains:

+- `spec.compute.node` — the per-node compute autoscaling configuration:
-- `spec.compute.node.trigger` — enables (`On`) or disables (`Off`) compute autoscaling.
+  - `trigger` — enables (`On`) or disables (`Off`) compute autoscaling.
-- `spec.compute.node.podLifeTimeThreshold` — the minimum age of a pod before VPA can recommend resource updates.
+  - `podLifeTimeThreshold` — the minimum age of a pod before VPA can recommend resource updates.
-- `spec.compute.node.resourceDiffPercentage` — the minimum percentage difference required before applying a recommendation.
+  - `resourceDiffPercentage` — the minimum percentage difference required before applying a recommendation.
-- `spec.compute.node.minAllowed` — the minimum allowed CPU and memory resources.
+  - `minAllowed` — the minimum allowed CPU and memory resources.
-- `spec.compute.node.maxAllowed` — the maximum allowed CPU and memory resources.
+  - `maxAllowed` — the maximum allowed CPU and memory resources.
-- `spec.compute.node.controlledResources` — the list of resources to be controlled (e.g., `["cpu", "memory"]`).
+  - `controlledResources` — the list of resources to be controlled (e.g., `["cpu", "memory"]`).
-- `spec.compute.node.containerControlledValues` — specifies whether to control `RequestsAndLimits` or `RequestsOnly`.
+  - `containerControlledValues` — specifies whether to control `RequestsAndLimits` or `RequestsOnly`.
+  - `inMemoryStorage` — configuration for in-memory storage autoscaling per node:
+    - `scalingFactorPercentage` — the scaling factor percentage for in-memory storage.
+    - `usageThresholdPercentage` — the usage threshold percentage that triggers scaling.
+- `spec.compute.nodeTopology` — specifies per-node topology for compute autoscaling:
+  - `name` — the name of the topology entry.
+  - `scaleDownDiffPercentage` — the scale-down difference percentage for this topology.
+  - `scaleUpDiffPercentage` — the scale-up difference percentage for this topology.

 #### spec.storage